holidayextras/holidayextras.github.com/_posts/2017-07-14-meet-the-team-insurance.md

 **What do you most enjoy about the travel insurance business?**

 Travel insurance is an incredibly complex product and there is SO much to learn.
-I enjoy being able to work with lots of different teams disciplines and being able to understand the impact of the tech work that we are delivering.
+I enjoy being able to work with lots of different team disciplines and being able to understand the impact of the tech work that we are delivering.

 **What do you most enjoy about working in tech?**